ygdanchoi/atari-tempest/README.md

 }
 ```

-If so, then the relative position inside the quadrilateral is calculated.
+If so, then the relative lateral position within the quadrilateral is calculated.
 This `xPosInTubeQuad` plus the `xPos` for the current quadrilateral is passed as `targetPos` to the `Blaster`.
 ```js
 class Game {
   ...